Peony’s Tavern: 2.02 – Hand in Hand for Three Lifetimes Without Regret

 Only when Shao Zi got to the stable did she remember something.
 How come she wasn’t in that vase in the morning and was actually laying nicely on the bed?
 Even if the expert put her back on the bed, per her instincts, she still would have rolled towards the direction where there was soil, right?
 Touching her demon’s heart, there didn’t seem to be anything out of the ordinary.

-Once arriving at Dong Lin Town and smoothly collecting the debt, they set out for the return journey.
+Once arriving at Dong Lin Town and successfully collecting the debt, they set out for the return journey.
 Along the way, they heard all the passersby discussing how a Bodhisattva appeared and captured the mountain thieves, sending them to the administrative center to serve justice.

 The Shao Zi who had done a great deed of kindness, was quite pleased.

 Back at the tavern, the shopkeepers of the rice and rouge shops on either side of the tavern came out with greetings.
-After a few words of chit-chat, Shao Zi when inside and soon got a whiff of an unfamiliar fragrance.
+After a few words of chit-chat, Shao Zi went inside and soon got a whiff of an unfamiliar fragrance.
 Hurriedly running into the back yard, she saw the demons playing mahjong and cooking hotpot.
 Before she could shout, the one standing guard, Lady Xin, turned over and shouted, “Lao da is back, la!”
 The lively energy immediately dissipated while the mahjong and hotpot immediately transformed into nothingness.
 Chopsticks hung from Moneymaking Tree and Chrysanthemum’s mouths.
 They blinked and only then did they see Shao Zi.

 The corners of Shao Zi’s mouth twitched as she walked over: “If you want to play, go to the mountains, ya.
 What will you do if you accidentally let the next door neighbors see you?”